Tessa’s Recipe Rundown

 These Ultimate Brownies are the definition of FUDGY.
 As dense, rich, and fudgy as a brownie could be without actually being candy.

-These Ultimate Fudgy Brownies are ultra fudgy, and also have the most incredible brownie crust imaginable.
+These Ultimate Brownies are ultra fudgy, packed with rich chocolate flavor, and have the most incredible brownie crust imaginable.

 Sprinkle of Science